 \subsection{Heterogeneous cells}

 When cells are heterogeneous the proposed solution does not provide the exact equilibrium, but here we show that it provides an accurate approximation.
-We denote by $\tilde{w}_i^{(r)}$, $\tilde{\rho}_i$ and $\tilde{\sigma}^{(r)}$, the weights, fractions of subscribers and subscription ratios at the equilibrium, respectively, computed from the proposed solution, and keep the original names ($w_i^{(r)}$, $\rho_i^{(r)}$ and $\sigma^{(r)}$) for the results obtained with ABRD.
 Note that, although NST~$i$'s fraction of subscribers obtained with the proposed solution ($\tilde{\rho}_i$) is the same for all cells, the one obtained with ABRD ($\rho_i^{(r)}$) is not.
 Besides, neither of the two subscription ratios ($\sigma^{(r)}$ or $\tilde{\sigma}^{(r)}$) is the same for all cells.

-The plots in Figs.~\ref{fig:hetw1a}--\ref{fig:het1n1}, correspond to a scenario with 4~NSTs, 5 cells and $\alpha=3$.
+The plots in Figs.~\ref{fig:hetw1a}--\ref{fig:het1n1} correspond to a scenario with 4~NSTs, 5 cells and $\alpha=3$.
 NST~1's share ranges from $0$ to $1$ and the remaining share is equally distributed between the rest of NSTs.
 The numbers of users are $(n^{(1)},\dots, n^{(5)})=(100,200,300,400,500)$, and the values of $c^{(r)}$ and $r_0^{(r)}$ have been chosen so that $(\gamma^{(1)},\dots,\gamma^{(5)})=(0.25,0.5,1,2,4)$.
 The marks represent the values obtained with ABRD, while the dashed lines represent the results of the proposed solution.

 As seen in Figs.~\ref{fig:hetw1a}, NST~1's weights obtained with ABRD are very close to the proposed solution.
 In the cells with lower $\gamma^{(r)}$ (cells 1, 2 and 3), they are slightly below the proposed solution, while in the cells with higher $\gamma^{(r)}$ (cells 4 and 5) they are slightly above.
 The subscription ratios in each cell are represented in Fig.~\ref{fig:hetp}, where the values obtained with both methods can hardly be distinguished from each other.
-Finally, in Fig.~\ref{fig:het1n1} it can be seen that NST~1's fractions of subscribers are almost the same at the all cells, and that they are very close to the result of the proposed solution, which in fact is the same for all cells.
+Finally, in Fig.~\ref{fig:het1n1} it can be seen that NST~1's fractions of subscribers are almost the same at all the cells, and that they are very close to the result of the proposed solution, which in fact is the same for all cells.
 Just like with the weights, the fractions of subscribers obtained with ABRD are slightly lower than those of the proposed solution in the cells with lower $\gamma^{(r)}$, and slightly higher in the cells with higher $\gamma^{(r)}$.